eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/download.md

 2. You will receive an app center invitation.

 3. Please allow 2 - 3 days after invite acceptance to be able to download the app.

+_NOTE: Upon invite reception, you might be asked to create an app center account if you do not already have one_